Fernando Lemos

-Fernando Lemos (born José Fernandes de Lemos, Lisbon, Portugal 3 May 1926 – 17 December 2019) was a Portuguese-Brazilian painter, graphic artist and photographer.
+José Fernandes de Lemos (May 3, 1926 – December 17, 2019), known professionally as Fernando Lemos, was a Portuguese-Brazilian painter, graphic designer and photographer.

 He belongs to the third generation of Portuguese modernist artists.
 He took up residence in Brazil in 1953, acquiring Brazilian nationality a few years later.
 He developed a multifaceted practice, dedicating himself to the fine arts (painting, drawing, photography) and design (graphic and industrial) as well as writing and teaching.

 Biography and work

-He studied at the António Arroio School of Decorative Arts and attended the free painting course at the National Society of Fine Arts in Lisbon.
+Born in Lisbon, he studied at the António Arroio School of Decorative Arts and attended the free painting course at the National Society of Fine Arts in Lisbon.
 He initially defined himself as a surrealist, painting, drawing, writing poetry and taking photographs.

 In 1949 he purchased a Flexaret camera and began his work in photography using processes widely used in Surrealist photography (solarization, superimpositions, negative and positive prints) while building a language of image fragmentation later used by artists such as Man Ray.

 In 1952 he exhibited, with Marcelino Vespeira and Fernando Azevedo at Casa Jalco in Lisbon.
-In this exhibition, in addition to 22 gouaches, 28 drawings, and 20 oil paintings characterized by the exploration of abstract register and the dynamic combination of organic and angular forms, aksi it presented a set of portraits in which manipulated photography was used to reveal characteristic aspects of their subjects.
+In this exhibition, in addition to 22 gouaches, 28 drawings, and 20 oil paintings characterized by the exploration of abstract register and the dynamic combination of organic and angular forms, it presented a set of portraits in which manipulated photography was used to reveal characteristic aspects of their subjects.

 In 1952, with José-Augusto França, he directed the Galeria de Março.
 He abandoned photography and, the following year, his stance of opposition to the Salazar regime led him to leave Portugal and take up residence in São Paulo, Brazil.
 In 1953, part of his photography collection was exhibited at the Museum of Modern Art in São Paulo and at the Museum of Modern Art in Rio de Janeiro.
 Throughout the 1950s he dedicated himself to drawing, exhibiting at for example, at Galeria de Março (1954).
 He won the Brazilian National Prize at the 1957 São Paulo Biennial.